-PROVERB DIRECT TRANSLATION LITERAL MEANING FIGURATIVE MEANING Lebitla la mosadikeboga di The grave of a woman is where she is married A woman must stay with her in-laws irrespective of difficult circumstances A woman must stay with her in-laws until she dies.
+PROVERB DIRECT TRANSLATION LITERAL MEANING FIGURATIVE MEANING Lebitla la mosadikeboga di A woman must stay with her in-laws irrespective of difficult circumstances her in-laws until she

 The above proverb oppresses women to continue to stay with their in-laws even if circumstances do not allow.
 Women must always be at liberty to leave or pull out of abusive relationships.
 Men should not abuse women and use this proverb to justify their wrong behaviour.